joncancode/anagrams/readme.md

 If it does not exist in the array, we’re done.
 The state changes to mention it’s not contained in the dictionary.
 However, if the word does exist in the area, all possible anagrams are then calculated.

-In order to order by the second letter, all anagrams are then filtered into two separated variables, which are passed into the state, which orders the anagramsBySecondLetter list before the rest.
+In order to order by the second letter, all anagrams are then filtered into two separated variables, half sorted starting alphabetically with the second letter and the other half sorted alphabetically before the second letter.
+Then, using a spread operator, they are ordered so that the second letter precedes all others.

 ## Why This Approach Was Made